iPhone 11's AirDrop Will Let Users Point At People To Share Files

 - Consumers In India Can Now Buy The New AirPods Pro At Rs 24,900

 The new U1 chip did not have its own callout in today’s Apple announcement event, but it is in no way not worth our attention.
 With the chip in place, now, users can have a more directional and accurate AirDrop with iOS 13.

 Apple is using the ultra-wide band, the technology behind Apple’s location tracking feature.
 This is also what the ‘U’ stands for in U1.
 With the new chip, Apple’s latest smartphones can communicate with other devices featuring U1 faster and more accurately.

-In a way, the U1 can be considered part of the W1 and H1 chip family, which is currently powering the AirPods.
-What Apple aims at here is to enhance each of the company’s ability to work in harmony with other Apple gadgets, an incentive for users to opt for Apple devices, even when there are better and more affordable options out there.
+In a way, the U1, in some senses, can be regarded as part of the W1 and H1 chip family, which is currently powering the AirPods.
+What Apple aims at is to enhance each of the company’s ability to work in harmony with other gadgets from Apple, an incentive for users to opt for Apple devices, even when the market has better and more affordable options.